Contact Dr. Jessica Krant

 While surgery provides patients with a long-lasting solution to their sagging skin concerns, there are a few drawbacks to this treatment option.
 There are the general side effects that come with any surgery, such as bruising, bleeding, and swelling, which means that recovery from surgical procedures is longer than the aforementioned treatment options.
 Also, surgery comes with the risk of complications such as infections and the possibility of developing scars.

 Sagging skin is a natural part of the aging process.
-External factors can contribute to sagging skin, such as too much sun exposure, a sedentary lifestyle, and smoking.
-Fortunately, many treatment options exist for sagging skin, ranging from non-invasive procedures like Thermage and Ultherapy, to minimally invasive dermal fillers, and as far as surgical intervention.
+External factors can contribute to sagging skin, such as too much sun exposure, weight loss, or smoking.
+Fortunately, many treatment options exist for sagging skin, ranging from non-invasive tightening device procedures like Thermage and Ultherapy performed by Dr. Krant’s colleagues, to minimally invasive dermal fillers and skin rejuvenation lasers performed by Dr. Krant herself, to surgical intervention such as facelifts performed by Dr. Krant’s plastic surgery colleagues.

 To determine which treatment option for sagging skin is most appropriate for you, schedule a consultation with Dr. Jessica Krant to discuss your unique needs and goals.